 STIKO recommends routine vaccination against HPV (types 16 and 18) for all girls aged 9 to 14 years to reduce the burden of disease due to cervical cancer.
 Missing HPV vaccinations should be completed before the age of 18 years (that is, the day before the 18th birthday).
 The vaccination series should be completed before first sexual intercourse.
 Currently, a 2-dose scheme is licensed for children aged between 9 to 13 years (Gardasil®) or 9 to 14 years (Cervarix[®]), with an administration interval of 6 months between the 2 doses.
-A 3rd dose is necessary for catch-up vaccinations or the completion of a vaccination series at the age of > 13 years or > 14 years, respectively, or if the time intervals between the 1st and 2nd dose was <6 months.
+A 3rd dose is necessary for catch-up vaccinations at the age of > 13 years and > 14years, respectively, or if the time intervals between the 1st and 2nd dose was < 6 months.
 Regarding the number of necessary vaccine doses as well as the required time intervals between vaccinations, STIKO refers to the respective Summary of Product Characteristics.